jguadagno/jguadagno.github.io/_posts/2022-12-10-getting-started-with-developer-containers.md

 ---

 Recently,
-I attended a session at [DEVIntersections](https://devintersection.com/){:target="_blank"} on [Developer Containers](https://code.visualstudio.com/docs/remote/containers){:target="_blank"}
+I attended a session at [DEVIntersections](https://devintersection.com/){:target="_blank"} on [Dev Containers](https://code.visualstudio.com/docs/remote/containers){:target="_blank"}
 presented by [Burke Holland](https://twitter.com/burkeholland){:target="_blank"}.
-Prior to attending the session, I knew of Developer Containers but didn't understand them.
+Prior to attending the session, I knew of Development Containers, or Dev Containers for short, but didn't understand them.
 This session helped me understand what they are and how to use them.
 I figured that I would share what I learned with you.

-## What are Developer Containers?
+## What are Dev Containers?

-According to the [Developers Containers](https://container.dev/){:target="_blank"} website, developer containers are:
+According to the [Development Containers](https://containers.dev/){:target="_blank"} website, developer containers are:

 A Development Container (or Dev Container for short) allows you to use a container as a full-featured development environment.
-It can be used to run an application, to separate tools, libraries, or runtimes needed for working with a codebase, and to aid in continuous integration and testing.
-Dev containers can be run locally or remotely, in a private or public cloud.
+It can be used to run an application, to separate tools, libraries, or run times needed for working with a codebase, and to aid in continuous integration and testing.
+Development Containers can be run locally or remotely, in a private or public cloud.
 {: .notice--info}

 Ok, so basically,
-a developer container uses docker behind the scenes to create your development environment, so you don't have to.
+a development container uses Docker behind the scenes to create your development environment, so you don't have to.
 Because I do a lot of presentations and demos using different languages and frameworks, it will allow me to have a cleaner machine, plus be able to work on multiple projects at the same time without having to worry about if I have the correct version of a language or framework installed.

 ## Getting Started

-You need three things to get started with developer containers:
+You need three things to get started with development containers:

 - [Visual Studio Code](https://code.visualstudio.com/?WT.mc_id=AZ-MVP-4024623){:target="_blank"}
 - [Docker](https://www.docker.com/){:target="_blank"} or another container engine